Skip to main content

 • Auto-Discovery: Enable NFO to automatically find and monitor new devices as they appear on your network.

-Once NFO is processing data, you need to point the output to your destination of choice.
+Once NFO is processing data, point the output to your destination of choice.

 • Data Outputs: Configure the technical delivery of enriched flows via Syslog, Kafka, or HTTP Event Collector (HEC).